Jellonator/PvPConstruct/README.md

 specifically PvP games.
 Many of these mods are based off of popular multiplayer games such as DOTA, Team Fortress 2, Overwatch, Counter Strike, etc.

-Please note that this mod is currently nowhere near complete.
-There is still a lot of work to be done.
-As such, it is currently recommended to *not* download this mod unless you plan on contributing, or if it does get complete and I forget to remove this notice from the readme.
-The only reason this is on github is so that I can sync this project between my laptop and desktop.
+Please note that this mod is currently in beta.
+Use at your own risk, and make sure to keep backups of your worlds.
+Some of these mods, especially team_fort and objectively, don't work very well in other subgames.

 Mods bundled with this subgame
 ------------------------------